gcclinux/EasyEdit/src/cloud/SETUP.md

 2. **Connect to Google Drive**: Click the "Connect" button next to Google Drive
 3. **Authorize Access**: A Google sign-in window will open
    - Sign in with your Google account
-   - Review the permissions (EasyEdit only requests access to files it creates)
+   - Review the permissions (EasyEditor only requests access to files it creates)
    - Click "Allow" to grant access
 4. **Start Creating Notes**: Once connected, you can create and manage your notes!

-### What Permissions Does EasyEdit Need?
+### What Permissions Does EasyEditor Need?

-EasyEdit uses the `drive.file` scope, which means:
+EasyEditor uses the `drive.file` scope, which means:
-- ✅ EasyEdit can only access files it creates
+- ✅ EasyEditor can only access files it creates
 - ✅ Your existing Google Drive files are completely private
-- ✅ EasyEdit cannot see or access any other files in your Drive
+- ✅ EasyEditor cannot see or access any other files in your Drive
 - ✅ You can revoke access anytime from your Google Account settings

 ### Managing Your Connection